ArweaveTeam/docs.arweave.org-info/mining/mining-quickstart.md

 - <https://docs.arweave.org/developers/mining/syncing-packing/estimated-partition-sizes>

 For additional information on topics covered in this quickstart guide, please review the official [Arweave Mining Guide](mining-guide.md).
-It is a living document and will continually receive additional/updated content
+It is a living document and will continually receive additional/updated content.